Teletherapy at Two Chairs

 Two Chairs is deeply committed to providing high-quality psychotherapy that is accessible and prioritizes the client-therapist relationship.
 Research shows that the quality of the match between you and your therapist is the best predictor of successful outcomes in care, so we tailor care to your needs, goals, and preferences through a unique matching system.

-There are a lot of changes to navigate during this unprecedented time, and we want to make sure you are supported in your mental health care journey.
-Below are some answers to commonly asked questions around continuing and starting care at Two Chairs.
+We want to make sure you are supported in your mental health care journey.
+Below are some answers to commonly asked questions around continuing and starting care at Two Chairs virtually.

 Frequently Asked Questions: